hekonsek/smolok/documentation.md

 The requirement for using Smolok command line tool is to have Docker client available in the path.

+### Enforcing Smolok version

+You can tell Spark command line tool to use given Smolok version by setting `SMOLOK_VERSION` environment variable.
+This option is particularly useful for development purposes.
+For example in order to tell Smolok to use version `1.2.3-SNAPSHOT` execute the following command:

+    SMOLOK_VERSION=1.2.3-SNAPSHOT smolok cloud start

 ## Smolok Cloud

 Smolok Cloud is an actual backend platform used by Smolok to enable inter-devices communication.
 It is a set of backend